SMozaffar/Genre-Classifer/README.md

 # 🎶 Music Genre Classification using CNN + RNN 🎵

 This project implements a **Music Genre Classification** system using a **Convolutional Neural Network (CNN)** combined with a **Recurrent Neural Network (RNN)**.
-The model is trained on the [GTZAN dataset](http://marsyas.info/downloads/datasets.html), a well-known dataset in the field of music information retrieval.
+The model is trained on the [GTZAN dataset](http://marsyas.info/downloads/datasets.html).
 The primary goal of this project is to classify audio tracks into one of 10 music genres based on their acoustic characteristics.

 ## 🚀 Project Overview